git-for-windows/git-for-windows.github.io/How-to-participate.md

 There are several ways to participate in the Git for Windows project.
-But first off, have a look at the [governance model](http://git-for-windows.github.io/governance-model.html) of the project.
+First off, have a look at the [governance model](http://git-for-windows.github.io/governance-model.html) of the project.

 # Help users